(under construction!)

 where to find: anywhere you can find music. (here's their website!)

-a music circle which specialize in vocaloid songs, with the theme of different "flavors" of a certain topic, and not just food as their hit debut song would imply. i originally had a section here about how they don't usually use the more popular vocaloids using miku as an example, but their most recent (as of now) song directly stars miku so uuuuuuuuuuuuuuuuuhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+a music circle which specialize in vocaloid songs, with the theme of different "flavors" of a certain topic, and not just food as their debut hit and branding would imply. i originally had a section here about how they don't usually use the more popular vocaloids using miku and teto as an example, but their two most recent (as of now) songs directly star miku and teto so uuuuuuuuuuuuuuuuuhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh

 i've also seen a roblox game called "forsaken" use the songs as inspiration for skins in the game. (...although it only really makes sense for butcher vanity to be there, considering the more tragic-ish nature of their other songs, but they already exist soooo...)